Dorset's Jurassic Coast

 - All of the above prices are per person, and based upon two guests sharing a double or twin-bedded room.

 - Single traveller?
-Enjoy sole occupancy of a double room at a supplement of £35 per night (reduced to £25 per night in November 2017).
+Enjoy sole occupancy of a double room at a supplement of £35 per night.
 (More about single supplements)

 Currency Converter: All of our prices are in British pounds.
 To estimate the cost in another currency use the currency converter here.